magneticio/vamp/docs/content/api-reference/overview.md

 ---
 title: Overview
 weight: 10
+url: /documentation/api-reference/
 menu:
   main:
     parent: api-reference
     identifier: rest-api-overview
 ---

-# API Reference Overview
+# API reference overview

 Vamp has three REST API's: **Core**, **Pulse** and **Router**.
 You will be interacting with Core 90% of the time and 10% with Pulse.
 In daily usage, there is no need to interact with the Router API as Core and Pulse take care of that.
 All API's stick to a common set of principles: